divipp/frp_agda/README.md

  ...  ... ... ... ...
 ```

-This tree can be interpreted as a protocol:
+This tree can be interpreted as the following protocol:

--   The first reaction has type `Bool`.
+-   The first message is a `Bool`.
--   If the first reaction is `true` then the second reaction has type `⊤`, otherwise it has type `Bool`.
+-   If the first message is `true` then the second message is a `⊤`, otherwise it is a `Bool`.
--   If the first two reactions are `true` and `tt` then the third reaction has type `Bool`.
+-   If the first two messages are `true` and `tt` then the third message is a `Bool`.
 -   ...

 The set of arbitrary branching trees can be defined in Agda as follows: